joeyboi145/cse356_wp2_jjm/application/README.md

 All users are stored in a local MongoDB database called **wp2** in a collection called **Users**.
 This is done throught the **mongoose** library.

-The following endpoints have been implemented
+The following endpoints have been implemented:
 - POST /addusers
 - GET /verify
 - POST /login